If you are thinking about accessing aged care, you may want to think about who will manage your affairs as you age.

 Any decisions you make for someone about their aged care must be in their interest and any information you give must be accurate and correct.

-Read more about how to set up a representative on our representatives page.
+Read more about how to set up a representative on our page on arranging someone to support you.